NS Basic/CE 7.0 Release Notes

 1. Programs created using the desktop IDE can be opened in the device IDE (and vice versa).
 However, the device Visual Designer cannot be used to edit programs created using the desktop IDE.

-3. The minimize button on a Pocket PC doesn't close your app: it just minimizes it.
+3. The minimize button on Windows Mobile doesn't close your app: it just minimizes it.
 (That's Microsoft's implementation).
 The old version of your app is still running.
 You need to close the current app before downloading the new one.
 The easiest way to do this is to use Settings...
 System...
 Memory...
 Active Programs to kill the currently running one before downloading the new one.

 If you add the statement ShowOKButton True at the beginning of your program, the X in the top right will change to an OK button.
 Tapping that will close your app.